DaveJabe/StockSafe/README.md

 ## Development Guidelines
 * The Email/Password combination for logging into StockSafe on test devices/simulators is: dj96202013@gmail.com/Dj1999dj.
-* The ViewDesigner class is responsible for basic functions to enhance views (shadows, gradients, and StockSafe fonts).
 * StockSafe follows the "Mediator Design Pattern": mediators (UIViewControllers) mediate the communication and functionality between Colleagues (CaseTables, SelectionViews, managers).
 This is accomplished via the ColleagueProtocol and the MediatorProtocol.
 * Colleagues fall into 2 categories:
   * UI Elements - These classes both configure and present the view.
   * Managers - Managers query Firestore for information about Locations, Products, and Cases.
 Managers also manage the majority of logic involved in passing and changing the data it querys.

+* Data Models
+  1. CaseModel - An identifiable, codable, hashable and comparable struct for "Cases."
+  2. ProductModel
+  3. LocationModel
+* The ViewDesigner class is responsible for basic functions to enhance views (shadows, gradients, and StockSafe fonts).
+*

 ## Application Previews